minio/docs/source/reference/minio-mc/mc-batch-start.rst

 Permissions
 -----------

-You must have the :policy:`admin:StartBatchJob` permission on the deployment to start jobs.
+You must have the :policy-action:`admin:StartBatchJob` permission on the deployment to start jobs.